Skip to main content

 warning

-It is possible to change the resolution when the camera is recording before it is triggered.
+It is possible to change the Resolution when the camera is recording before it is triggered.
 Doing so will reset the buffer of the current partition and any recorded frames will be lost!

 Frame Rate